Connective Tissue

 Ross and Pawlina (6th ed), Chapter 9 Adipose Tissue, pgs.
 254-267

-1. Be able to describe the functions of cells commonly found in connective tissue and identify them.
+1. Describe the functions of cells commonly found in connective tissue and be able to identify them at the light and EM microscope level.

-2. Be able to recognize interstitial (fibrillar) collagens and elastic fibers at the light and electron microscopic levels.
+2. Recognize interstitial (fibrillar) collagens and elastic fibers at the light and EM level.

-3. Be able to distinguish between type I collagen, type III (reticular) collagen, and elastic fibers when appropriately stained material is presented.
+3. Distinguish between type I collagen, type III (reticular) collagens, and elastic fibers and recognized them in appropriately stained micrographs.

-4. Be able to use knowledge about the physical characteristics of collagen and elastin in explaining the functions of tissue where these molecules occur in large quantities (e.g., coarse type I collagen fibrils present in dense connective tissue compared to more delicate type III fibers found closer to the interface of cells and the extracellular matrix).
+4. Know about the physical characteristics of collagen and elastin and their functions in tissues where they occur in large quantities (e.g., type I collagen fibrils in dense connective tissue compared to more delicate type III collagen fibrils).

-5. Be able to recognize different types of connective tissue (e.g., dense irregular, dense regular, loose, adipose) and provide examples where they are found in the body.
+5. Recognize different types of connective tissue (e.g., dense irregular, dense regular, loose, adipose) and know examples where they are found in the body.

 Slide 29 (small intestine, H&E) View Virtual Slide